 Antora writes the generated pages to a default or user-specified location.
 The site can be published in multiple formats to multiple locations over multiple protocols using built-in and custom destination providers.

-It’s possible to substitute this pipeline (the default site generator) with a custom one.
+It’s possible to substitute the default site generator with a custom one.

 You first need to create a library or script that exports the function with signature